-Educating clients about the benefits of group psychotherapy.
+Educating clients about the joys and benefits of group psychotherapy

 Below is a list of key points to emphasize in discussing group therapy:

-- Explain to clients that group members are not judgmental.
-Members enjoy being together, become important to one other, and appreciate working together as a team on issues.
-Growth and learning occurs from this close, non-judgmental working relationship.
+- Group members are not judgmental.
+Members become important to one another and appreciate working together as an accepting team on issues.